naa986/gf-stripe-integration/README.md

-# Gravity Forms Stripe - Integrate Gravity Forms with Stripe, enabling end users to purchase goods and services through Gravity Forms.
+# Gravity Forms Stripe Integration

-## Description

-Gravity Forms Stripe allows you to quickly and easily implement credit card payments with WordPress.
-With this Stripe integration Add-On you can capture one time credit card payments or setup recurring payment subscriptions.
+[Gravity Forms Stripe](https://noorsplugin.com/gravity-forms-stripe-integration/) allows you to quickly and easily accept credit card payments onsite with WordPress.
+With this Stripe integration addon you can capture one-time credit card payments or setup recurring payment subscriptions.
+This addon was developed by [naa986](https://noorsplugin.com/) and is currently being used on thousands of websites.

 ## Features